-(a) The cylinder head shall be inspected and tested to ensure suitability for reuse as per 3.11 also to include minimum head thickness and vacuum testing where applicable.
-Cracks, which may cause subsequent failure, shall be repaired or the component replaced.
-Acceptance criteria established by the engine's manufacturer will be used as a guideline when available.

-(b) Water ports shall be inspected and if corroded outside of gasket-sealing area shall be reclaimed by an appropriate method and machined so that a new gasket seals water ports.

-(c) The head surface shall be checked to ensure straightness and the surface finish as specified by the engine or replacement gasket manufacturer will be verified.
+- (a) The cylinder head shall be inspected and tested to ensure suitability for reuse, by magnetic particle crack detection, pressure test, vacuum testing or visual inspection as appropriate.
+Cracks which may cause subsequent failure shall be repaired or the component replaced. - (b) Water ports shall be inspected and if corroded outside of gasket sealing area shall be reclaimed by an appropriate method and machined so that water ports are sealed by a new gasket. - (c) The head surface shall be cleaned and checked to ensure straightness with a surface finish as specified by the engine or replacement gasket manufacturer.
 Cylinder heads that are not within specifications must be machined to specifications.

 Certain types of cylinder heads may have insufficient allowance for machining in which case the flatness and surface finish shall be verified to conform to acceptable industry standards.
-Machining the cylinder head for and installation of a cylinder head shim, or thicker cylinder head gasket, where appropriate within acceptable industry standards, is an acceptable procedure taking special consideration of valve protrusion or recession specification.
+Machining the cylinder head for and installation of a cylinder head shim, or thicker cylinder head gasket, where appropriate within acceptable industry standards, is an acceptable procedure.

-(d) In the case of overhead camshaft configurations, the camshaft bores shall be measured for size and checked for roundness, taper and alignment.
-Machining, line boring or straightening is acceptable practices for restoration of alignment and straightness.
-In some instances the fitting of replacement bearing shells, oversized components, or metal build up may be carried out.

-(e) Valve guides shall be inspected for wear and fit in the cylinder head, where appropriate, and restored to original clearances.
-Guides, which do not meet these clearances, shall be replaced, remachined or sleeved.
-Knurling is not an acceptable repair.

-(f) Valve seats shall be machined in such a manner as to retain the correct seat angles, widths, finish, valve heights and valve seating face concentric with the centerline of the valve guide bore.

-(g) Where valve seat recession has occurred beyond acceptable limits, valve seat inserts shall be fitted.
-If this procedure is necessary in heads, which previously did not have removable seats, the procedure will include pressure testing the cylinder head before re-use.

-(h) All defective valve seats shall be replaced.
+- (d) In the case of overhead camshaft configurations, the camshaft bores shall be measured for size and checked for roundness, taper and alignment.
+Machining, line boring or straightening are acceptable practices for restoration of alignment and straightness.
+In some instances the fitting of replacement bearing shells, oversized components or metal build up may be carried out. - (e) Valve guides shall be inspected for wear and fit in the cylinder head, where appropriate, and restored to original clearances.
+Guides which do not meet these clearances shall be replaced, remachined or sleeved.
+Knurling is not an acceptable repair. - (f) Valve seats shall be machined in such a manner as to retain the correct seat angles, widths, valve heights and valve seating face concentric with the centerline of the valve guide bore. - (g) Where valve seat recession has occurred beyond acceptable limits, valve seat inserts shall be fitted. - (h) All defective valve seats shall be replaced.
 Replacement seats shall be fitted with the appropriate interference fit.

-(i) Fuel injector sleeves shall be cleaned and checked for specifications, replaced if required and machined to specifications.
-Pressure testing the cylinder head after installation will be included as part of the procedure.

-(j) Lifter bores shall be checked for specifications and repaired as necessary.

-5.2 Valve and injector operating components and assemblies
+5.2 Rocker arm/shaft assembly

-Valve and injector operating components and assemblies shall be completely dismantled, cleaned and inspected for wear and other defects.
+Rocker arm/shaft assemblies shall be completely dismantled, cleaned and inspected for wear and other defects.
 Components shall be machined or replaced as necessary.